statamic-rad-pack/mailchimp/README.md

 Create your Statamic [forms](https://statamic.dev/forms#content) as usual.
 Don't forget to add the consent field to your blueprint.

+### Interests
-**NOTE**: If you are using groups you will need to know the `id`s of the interests in order to add them to your form:
+You will need to know the `id`s of the interests in order to add them to your form:

 ``` html
 <div class="form-group">